-It’s Fall and that means Fashion week is in full swing in major cities around the globe!
+It’s January and that means Fashion week is coming to major cities around the globe!
 The cities considered the global “Big Four” fashion capitals forever and ever have been Paris, Milan, London and New York.
 These cities are certainly not the only locations one can call both a home and fashion capital.
 Here, we will take a look some more cities with a very original fashion sense.

 Tokyo is a cutting edge city mostly known for the Harajuku neighborhood which fuses entertainment, fashion and internet culture all in one place.
 In terms of dress and style, Tokyo is one of the more eccentric cities in the world!
 This is somewhat of an open rebellion against the normalized culture of conservative dress (think moderately fine suits and professional attire), and thus is a massive, uninhibited artistic release for designers who call this city home.

 Barcelona, despite having been a major textile city for centuries, has become a fashion capital only relatively recently.
 With the influences of newer aged brands such as Desigual (who operate out of both Barcelona and Ibiza), this Spanish city has seen an explosion of different fashion trends.
 Typically very colorful, or inspired by street art, Barcelonian high fashion can be seen as wearable urban sprawl, which while unorthodox, is also eye catching and becoming more popular by the day.
 With a liberal-minded culture pushed forward by its influential youth, Barcelona continues to make an impact on the fashion industry, with its colorful and quirky Spanish apparel.
 In terms of fashion shows, Barcelona has two professional designer shows a year.